dm-vdo/vdoestimator/README.md

 # vdoestimator

-Estimate space savings from dm-vdo virtual device
+This is a tool to estimate space savings from the dm-vdo device mapper device

+See BUILD.md for instructions on building to tool.